Ard den Reijer

 Ph.D. thesis

-Den Reijer, A.H.J.
-(2010), Macroeconomic Forecasting using Business Cycle Leading Indicators.
-[Macro-economisch voorspellen op basis van voorlopende conjunctuurindicatoren.], Ph.D. thesis, Maastricht University.
-Download
+Macroeconomic Forecasting using Business Cycle Leading Indicators.
+[Macro-economisch voorspellen op basis van voorlopende conjunctuurindicatoren.], Ph.D. thesis, Maastricht University, 2010. (pdf)

-Presentation at defense (in Dutch) [lekenpraatje] here.
-Propositions [stellingen] in Dutch and English here.
-Finally, a pamphlet and short interview here.
+Presentation at defense (in Dutch) [lekenpraatje] (ppt).
+Propositions [stellingen] in Dutch and English (pdf).
+Finally, a pamphlet and short interview (pdf).

 Master's thesis

-Den Reijer, A.H.J.
-(2000), De huizenprijs voorspeld!: een spectraalanalyse over de schuifdynamiek van leidende indicatoren.
-[The House Price Predited: A Spectral Analysis on the Shifting Dynamics of Leading Indicators.], Master's thesis, Tilburg University and Rabobank Group.
-Download
+De huizenprijs voorspeld!: een spectraalanalyse over de schuifdynamiek van leidende indicatoren.
+[The House Price Predited: A Spectral Analysis on the Shifting Dynamics of Leading Indicators.], Master's thesis, Tilburg University and Rabobank Group, 2000. (pdf)

-Presentation of this thesis at Rabobank Group, Tilburg University and a DNB lunch seminar can be found here.
+Presentation of this thesis at Rabobank Group, Tilburg University and a DNB lunch seminar (ppt).

 Publications in English

-Reijer, A.H.J. den, 2009, The Dutch Business Cycle: Which Indicators Should We Monitor?, AENorm: Magazine for students in Actuarial Sciences, Econometrics & Operations Research, no. 62, p.
-74-78.
-Download
+The Dutch Business Cycle: Which Indicators Should We Monitor?, AENorm: Magazine for students in Actuarial Sciences, Econometrics & Operations Research, no. 62, 2009, p.
+74-78. (pdf)

 Publications in Dutch

-Reijer, A.H.J. den, 2010, Promotierubriek: Macro-economisch voorspellen op basis van voorlopende conjunctuurindicatoren, Economisch Statistische Berichten, nr.
-4588.
-Download
+Promotierubriek: Macro-economisch voorspellen op basis van voorlopende conjunctuurindicatoren, Economisch Statistische Berichten, nr.
+4588, 2010. (pdf)

-Refereeing for: Econometric Reviews, International Journal of Forecasting, Journal of Econometrics, Journal of Macroeconomics.
+Refereeing for: Economic Modelling, Econometric Reviews, International Journal of Forecasting, Journal of Business Cycle Measurement and Analysis, Journal of Econometrics, Journal of Macroeconomics, TPE digitaal.

 Disclaimer: